annewoelfl/Seamounts/Workflow Image Segmentation.md

 - kept status quo as version 1_1 and continued exploration on version 1_2

-\*\*

-- keras tuner: Does it only run 2 epochs?
-If yes then loss will still be very high, does that make sense?
-First trial hyperband:2 max:100 interrupted due to error RAM again.Reduced image size (128x128).
-Reduced batch size (8).
-Custom data generator for loading images in batches.
-Limited the hyperparameter search space to reduce memory consumption.
-Clearing the Keras session after training to release memory.
-Now it runs, but this runs forever... after the first 100 iterations (~45min) it switches from 2 to 4 epochs.
-Aborted, takes too long and uncertain output (due to image size reduction or ending in an error after running 12h, etc.) Probably is a powerful tool but takes too long to just let it run, maybe explore later within very specific bounds so that it doesn't try everything but only certain hyperparameters?
-Okay I tweaked the tuner parameters a bit and now it is finished in 2min without finding anything of value.
-Maybe somewhere in between.

 - even more layers?: tried once, had worse results

 - Attention Mechanism: Add an attention layer (e.g., SEBlock or Spatial Attention): Took long, did not converge, bad results